 Meals on Wheels is a fantastic program for seniors who are homebound.
 Volunteers work to deliver meals and groceries while also providing good company for seniors who can’t leave their homes.

-In addition to meals for seniors, the program also gives pet food for those with cats or dogs.
+In addition to meals for seniors, the program provides pet food for those with cats or dogs.
 Even the holidays are considered with this program, as volunteers work through the holidays to deliver yummy holiday meals.

 For those with stretched incomes, finding employment can provide additional monthly payments to help with expenses.
 Many even find that work helps alleviate boredom and loneliness, two things many seniors may experience in their golden years.
 The SCSEP (Senior Community Service Employment Program) program employs those 55 and up with community or government agencies.
 Some of the available jobs include technician and assistant teaching positions.